zhenghua-zhang/zhenghua-zhang.github.io/_pages/bionic-hexapod.md

 ## My Contributions

 - Designed and built the bionic hexapod robot platform
-- Developed the mechanical structure and leg configuration
+- Developed the mechanical structure, leg configuration, and adjustable-clearance mechanism
-- Integrated sensing, control, and actuation hardware
+- Integrated sensing, control, and actuation hardware for field deployment
-- Implemented adaptive gait and clearance-control strategies
+- Implemented adaptive gait, clearance-control strategies, and robot simulation
-- Conducted simulation and field experiments for terrain adaptability and stability
+- Collaborated with the team on field experiments and manuscript preparation
-- Prepared figures, experiments, and manuscript materials for publication

 ## Publication